WDEV: News and talk

-On weekends, a three-hour newscast starts Saturday mornings, along with a half hour newscast at noon.
+On weekends, a three-hour newscast starts Saturday mornings, along with a half-hour newscast at noon.
 On Sundays, CBS News Sunday Morning, Face The Nation, 60 Minutes, Jill on Money and the CBS News Weekend Roundup are heard.

 Music

 WDEV's music programming consists of several different genres that air throughout the week.
 On weekday afternoons, “The Getaway” is heard, a country/rock music program hosted by Greg Hooker.
 WDEV also airs a nightly jazz program, hosted by James Atherlay, unless the station is airing a sports game during that time.
 WDEV's weekend programming is made up almost entirely of music.
 Vermont broadcasting veteran Joel Najman hosts “The Great American Music Hall” on weekend middays.

 Sports

 WDEV features sports updates during all three of its newscasts.
 During the Morning News Service, Mal "The Sammie" Boright has sports updates, and during the Midday and Afternoon News Services James Atherlay delivers the sports report.
 Atherlay then goes on to host Score, Sports Talk and Rock.
 On Tuesday afternoons, Ken Squier is joined by Jasper Goodman, who goes on to talk about local, regional, and national sports, including the Red Sox during the MLB season.

 WDEV is an affiliate of the Boston Red Sox and New England Patriots Radio Networks.
 WDEV carries all regular-season and postseason Red Sox games.
 The station also broadcasts Norwich University men's ice hockey and select Vermont high school basketball and football games.
 WDEV also airs auto racing from Thunder Road International SpeedBowl in Barre, Vermont, when there is no other programming conflict.
-WDEV's other Motorsports programming, when there is no conflict, includes Monster Energy NASCAR Cup Series events.
+Appropriately given its long ownership by Ken Squier, WDEV also airs NASCAR Cup Series events when there is no conflict.
 Part of Sunday and each overnight, WDEV carries ESPN Radio.